matacoder/senior/README.md

   * [Software Developing Methodologies](#software-developing-methodologies)
   * [Scrum](#scrum)
   * [Code Review](#code-review)

+## Mutable and Immutable Objects

+### Mutable objects (call by reference):

+list, dict, set, byte array

+### Immutable objects (pass by value):
+- int, float, complex, string,

+- tuple (the “value” of an immutable object can’t change, but it’s constituent objects can.),

+- frozen set [note: immutable version of set],
+- bytes

+### Features:

+- Python handles mutable and immutable objects differently.
+- Immutable are quicker to access than mutable objects.
+- Mutable objects are great to use when you need to change the size of the object, example list, dict etc..
+Immutables are used when you need to ensure that the object you made will always stay the same.
+- Immutable objects are fundamentally expensive to “change”, because doing so involves creating a copy.
+Changing mutable objects is cheap.

+### How objects are passed to Functions

+Its important for us to know difference between mutable and immutable types and how they are treated when passed onto functions.
+Memory efficiency is highly affected when the proper objects are used.

+For example if a mutable object is called by reference in a function, it can change the original variable itself.

+Hence to avoid this, the original variable needs to be copied to another variable.
+Immutable objects can be called by reference because its value cannot be changed anyways.

 ## Ways to execute Python code: exec, eval, ast, code, codeop, etc.